top of page

 Glamping at Zeehan.

-10. Feeding farm animals at Badger’s View Farm Stay
+10. Feed Farm Animals & Spot Wild Wallabies at Badger's View Farm Stay — Railton

 From hand-feeding lambs, chickens, and cows to an evening buggy ride along the hill in Railton to spot wild wallabies — Badger’s View Farmstay offers a range of memorable animal experiences.
 The stay itself is modern and comfortable, where you can wake up to the sight of sheep grazing just outside and end your day by the outdoor fire as the sun sets.